vidister/gimp-web/content/docs/userfaq.md

 replacement no matter what we tell them, and that's all right with us.
 You own this software, it's up to you to decide how you make use of it.

-### Why can't you just copy Adobe Photoshop to make GIMP usable?
+### I don't like GIMP's user interface.
+Why can't you just copy Adobe Photoshop?

 In the past, the development in the project was somewhat erratic with regards to taking usability into consideration, which is rather typical for free software projects, but inexcusable for a high-end image editor that GIMP aims to become.

 Between 2006 and 2013, we worked with Peter Sikking of Man+Machine Works, a professional usability architect, who helped us shape the project vision for